bamru-truck/bamru_truck/README.md

 7) now you should be able to `ssh pi@<hostname>`

 ProTip: create a reusable OS image pre-configured with passwords and account settings.
-Ask Andy or Michael for more info.
+Ask Andy for more info.

 ## Ansible Configuration